 Advisory Board Member

-Brandon Presley was elected Public Service Commissioner for the Northern District of Mississippi in 2007, re-elected in 2011, and most recently re-elected in 2015 winning 31 of the district's 33 counties.
+Commissioner Brandon Presley was elected Public Service Commissioner for the Northern District of Mississippi in 2007, re-elected in 2011, 2015 and most recently in 2019 without opposition.
 Elected to the Public Service Commission at age 30, he was the youngest Commissioner ever elected in Mississippi.
 Prior to his election to the Public Service Commission, he served as Mayor of Nettleton from 2001 to 2007, having been elected at the age of 23, making him one of the youngest mayors in Mississippi history.

-Commissioner Presley currently serves as Chairman for the Mississippi Public Service Commission.
-He has also served as President of the Southeastern Association of Regulatory Utility Commissioners, which is composed of Public Service Commissioners from the eleven (11) Southern State and Puerto Rico.
-He currently serves as chairman of the Consumer Affairs Committee for the National Association of Regulatory Utility Commissioners (NARUC) and also serves on the Natural Gas and International Relations Committees.
+Commissioner Presley was elected in November 2019 to serve as the President of the National Association of Regulatory Utility Commissioners (NARUC), which is composed of regulatory commissioners from all 50 states, the District of Columbia, Puerto Rico, and the Virgin Islands.
+He has also served as President of the Southeastern Association of Regulatory Utility Commissioners, which is composed of Public Service Commissioners from the eleven (11) Southern States and Puerto Rico.
+He is a member of the board of directors of NARUC and serves on multiple NARUC boards and committees.
+He is co-vice chair of the NARUC Committee on Gas, a member of the Committee on Telecommunications and the International Relations Committee.
 He is a former member of the board of directors of the National Regulatory Research Institute (NNRI).
-He currently serves on the advisory committee for the New Mexico’s State University Center for Public Utilities.